ProvableHQ/leo/documentation/guides/abi.md

 ## Example: Token Program

-Here's a complete example showing a Leo program and its generated ABI.
+Here is a complete example showing a Leo program and its generated ABI.

 **Leo source (`token.leo`):**